Euro zone growth slows as Chinese factories trundle on

 A hefty drop in employment could raise alarm bells for the government, which has indicated it will tolerate slower economic growth below 7.5 percent for the year as long as employment is not affected.

-"The reading is still weak and we believe that the economy has shifted toward 7 percent year-on-year growth," Credit Agricole economists said in a note to clients.
+"The reading is still weak and we believe that the economy has shifted towards 7 percent year-on-year growth," Credit Agricole economists said in a note to clients.

 (Editing by John Stonestreet)